-Target Bonus Percentages: The Compensation Committee also approved 2010 Target Bonus Percentages for the Named Executive Officers, with the exception of Mr. Fairbairn, whose 2010 Target Bonus Percentage was approved by the independent members of the Board of Directors, based on the same considerations discussed above with respect to 2009 Target Bonus Percentages.
-In 2010 Mr. Andreson's target bonus was increased from 75% to 125% of salary based on the competitive data on total compensation provided by Farient.
-No other changes were made to the 2010 Target Bonus Percentages from their 2009 levels.
+Target Bonus Percentages: The Compensation Committee also approved 2008 Target Bonus Percentages for the Named Executive Officers, with the exception of Mr. Fairbairn, whose 2008 Target Bonus Percentage was approved by the independent members of the Board of Directors.
+No changes were made to the 2008 Target Bonus Percentages from their 2007 levels.

-Target Bonus: As a result of the base salaries and 2010 Target Bonus percentages set by the Compensation Committee (and the independent members of the Board of Directors with respect to Mr. Fairbairn), Target Bonuses for each of our Named Executive Officers are as follows:
+Target Bonus: As a result of the base salaries and target bonus Percentages set by the Compensation Committee, target bonuses for each of our Named Executive Officers are as follows: